npcarter2025/TileAlgorithms/README.md

 This repository contains implementations of 1D and 2D convolution and cross-correlation operations with both naive and tiled approaches.

+## Interactive Visualizer

+**[Try the Interactive Visualizer!](https://npcarter2025.github.io/TileAlgorithms/)** - An interactive web-based visualization tool to help understand how convolution and cross-correlation algorithms work, with both naive and tiled implementations.

 ## Quick Start

 ### Using the Shell Script